taskanalytics/taskanalytics-ios-sdk/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+An example project is included.
+Clone the repo, and run `pod install` from the `Example` directory.
+Then, open `TaskAnalytics.xcworkspace` and run the project.

 ## Requirements